 There are some other electronic messaging apps that are decentralized and open, but many of them have other issues.
 Signal and Telegram are two other popular ones that people think are open, but they aren’t really.
 They also require a phone number and they both sync your contacts list with a centralized server for contact discovery.
 You can’t use them on devices without phone numbers unless you connect them to your phone too.
 It really doesn’t make sense to use phone numbers as identification in a world of ubiquitous internet access.
 AND they’re not really decentralized.
 They just say they are.
 Neither will federate with 3rd party servers.
 See “I don’t trust Signal” by Drew Devault for more on why you shouldn’t use centralized messaging services.

 Matrix is the only fully decentralized and open new messaging protocol that can also be federated, but it’s not nearly as accessible as email right now and doesn’t come close to having the same capabilities (no HTML formatting, very limited app support, etc.) XMPP is another decentralized and open messaging protocol from the early 2000’s, but it’s similar to Matrix in the lack of ecosystem support.
 There is one company called Beeper that’s using Matrix in an interesting way along with software bridges to other messaging networks in order to consolidate everything into a Matrix app.
 This is similar to what Trilian did with the myriad of messaging apps that were cropping up at the turn of the century.

-Eventually, centralized entities will become destructive and self-serving.
+Eventually, centralized entities will become destructive and self-serving.”